-&lt;sup>5We do not claim that the language user will activate the full lexical entries for the irregulars before accessing the regulars.
-It is conceivable that the computational search process deals with a hashed list, as described in (1): the entries are "keys" indexed by the semantic and phonological properties of words, which point to full lexical entries in long-term memory, rather than lexical entries themselves.
+4We do not claim that the language user will activate the full lexical entries for the irregulars before accessing the regulars.
+It is conceivable that the computational search process deals with a hash list, as described in (1): the entries are "keys" indexed by the semantic and phonological properties of words, which point to full lexical entries in the long term memory, rather than lexical entries themselves.